jmbrito01/pb-api/README.md

 To see a more well written documentation run `gulp docs` in the project so that jsdoc can document the classes for you, after it finishes just access the website generated at the path named `docs`.

+### Contribute
+We encourage you to contribute to this repository, today the two things we believe is most needed are better documentations of the protocol and to finish the battle protocol that we only started, we want to understand further how it works so that we can simulate an entire battle clientlessly.

 ### License
 This program is free software: you can redistribute it and/or modify